ChazArvizu/ChazArvizu.github.io/docs/projects/liftjourn.md

   - PostgreSQL is the best supported backend for Django.
 It offers a wide range of advanced features, including support for complex queries, indexing, full-text search, and JSON data types.

 - **Deployment**: Digital Ocean
   - DigitalOcean offers competitive pricing, with a straightforward pricing model that includes transparent pricing for all services.
 It also provides simple documentation, making it easy for developers to set up and manage servers, databases, and other cloud infrastructure components.
-I wa originally going to use AWS, but the Digital Ocean pricing scheme seemed more straight forward and forgiving
+On Digital Ocean I will be using their app platform to deploy my application, I followed the django [documentation here](https://docs.digitalocean.com/developer-center/deploy-a-django-app-on-app-platform/) to initially setup my backend.
+I then added a static site to serve my frontend via a Content Delivery Network (CDN).
+The app platform provides a simple way for deploying code via github, as a developer all you have to do is push your changes to the main branch and digital ocean will automatically build and redeploy your changes, this promotes a much more agile development process by streamlining the deployment process.

 ## Services
 - **Github**: Version control system.
 All my code is uploaded to a private github repository.